• Published September 16, 2025

 In leading your organization to becoming more resilient, embed these 3 iterative steps as standard operating practice:

-1. Anticipate— Discern what’s happening in the environment and prepare to act on challenges and opportunities.
+1. Anticipate — Discern what’s happening in the environment and prepare to act on challenges and opportunities.

-2. Adapt— Mobilize and collectively implement actions by empowering the organization to work and collaborate in new and different ways.
+2. Adapt — Mobilize and collectively implement actions by empowering the organization to work and collaborate in new and different ways.

-3. Assess— Review and reflect on progress to collectively learn, evolve, and build capability and capacity.
+3. Assess — Review and reflect on progress to collectively learn, evolve, and build capability and capacity.

 6 Key Capabilities of the Resilient Organization

-Purpose & Meaning: “Sense-making” of current realities and inspiring renewed purpose.
+• Purpose & Meaning: “Sense-making” of current realities and inspiring renewed purpose.
 This is particularly important to the Anticipate step, in order to scan both what’s happening in real-time, as well as opportunities that are emerging.

-Empowerment: Distributing and establishing authority and accountability for decision making.
+• Empowerment: Distributing and establishing authority and accountability for decision making.
 Leadership is compelled to clearly articulate goals and roles, along with providing the necessary resources for teams to mobilize and implement (Adapt) the new direction.

-Social Connections: Building strong relationships and networks based on trust and mutual support.
+• Social Connections: Building strong relationships and networks based on trust and mutual support.
 An essential capability to effectively Adapt, as well as necessary to collectively learn (Assess), these connections become the bedrock of the resilient organization as collaboration and sharing of information is heightened.

-Emotional Intelligence: Recognizing, managing, and expressing emotions in a constructive way.
+• Emotional Intelligence: Recognizing, managing, and expressing emotions in a constructive way.
 Typically considered an individual competency, an organization’s culture reflects its collective emotional intelligence, or lack thereof, through its leadership.
 The extent to which those leading the organization keep disruptive and destructive emotions under control, as well as display empathy for what their people are experiencing enables teams to better cope and Adapt.

-Learning Orientation: Reflecting on experiences and applying learning to new challenges.
+• Learning Orientation: Reflecting on experiences and applying learning to new challenges.
 When leadership sets an example of routinely seeking constructive feedback for what’s working and what isn’t, and acting on this feedback, they enable the organization to collectively Assess and learn on an ongoing basis.

-Innovation: Generating and applying innovative solutions to address challenges.
+• Innovation: Generating and applying innovative solutions to address challenges.
 This capability, critical throughout every step of building organizational resilience, requires leadership to challenge, empower, and reward their teams to innovate and solve problems in novel ways.

 When leaders strengthen resilience in these areas, the organization emerges stronger, more resourceful, and capable of meeting current and future challenges.
-This collective resilience also strengthens individual resilience, signaling to each member of the organization the importance of incorporating practices that keep them engaged and motivated, and capable of giving their all to what they do — at work and beyond.
+This collective organizational resilience also strengthens individual resilience, signaling to each member of the organization the importance of incorporating practices that keep them engaged and motivated, and capable of giving their all to what they do — at work and beyond.

-Best Practices From Our Research on Building Resilient Organizations
+4 Best Practices From Our Research on Building Resilient Organizations

 At CCL, we’re exploring the science and best practices of building organizational resilience through collective leadership.
 Below are suggested practices from some of our findings:

-Best Practice #1:
+Best Practice #1: Take Stock of the Current State

-Regularly engage your leadership team in collective sense-making through taking stock of both threats and opportunities (sometimes 2 sides of the same situation), and identify areas of strength to leverage in order to develop areas of weakness.
+Identify areas of strength to leverage in order to develop areas of weakness.
 The standard SWOT exercise can be amplified through a robust discussion answering the following questions:

 • How are the challenges we’re encountering familiar?